 - Engage wider audiences with organ and choral music.

 The American Guild of Organists is recognized by the Internal Revenue Service as a tax-exempt,

 501 (c) (3) organization.

 The John McCreary Concert Fund was established to bring an artist of national stature to perform at the Annual Organ Concert.
-To date, the Hawaii Chapter has presented Paul Jacobs, Chelsea Chen, Aaron David Miller, Isabelle Demers, Christopher Houlihan, Namhee Han, Nathan Laube, Michael Hey, Greg Zelek, and Joey Fala in concert.
+To date, the Hawaii Chapter has presented Paul Jacobs, Chelsea Chen, Aaron David Miller, Isabelle Demers, Christopher Houlihan, Namhee Han, Nathan Laube, Michael Hey, Greg Zelek, Hyunju Hwang, Joey Fala, and Yuri McCoy in concert.
 Ken Cowan came to Hawaii to present a concert kicking off the named fund.

 The Aloha Benevolent Fund was established as part of our outreach to members and other persons who might need emergency or financial assistance due to catastrophic events.
 The purpose of the fund is to receive contributions to further benevolent activities of the chapter consistent with the aims and purposes of the AGO.
 These donations are fully tax-deductible.

 Unrestricted Donations may also be given to further the activities of the Hawaii Chapter American Guild of Organists.